IgorPieruccini/cli-release-note/README.md

 In case of __no__ tag or branch match, the terminal you show you the git error, if you are referring to a local tag or branch, make sure you have it locally.

+## Run project locally

+Install all dependencies
+> npm ci

+This project consist in two parts, the CLI that will gather information from git and create a js file with all commits inside an array.

+And the web app that presents the commits from the created file and the text editor.

+### CLI
+`cli.js` contains the logic of the cli, it's a plain js run by node when the user enters "release" in the terminal.

+To test changes locally first build the project:
+> npm run build
+
+Then install the package globally:
+> npm install -g .

+Now you can run the release command in your terminal.
+When making to change to cli.js build it again this will make sure to add your changes to the build.

+### Web App

+Assuming you have installed all dependencies, run:
+> npm run dev

+This will start a server on port [9000](http://localhost:9000), with the web app, using a fake content, that comes from ./src/git-log.js, or if you have run the command before, will show the latest commits from that time.